0xGodx/dank-memer-selfbot/README.md

 <h1>This is a selfbot to get money on the dank memer discord bot.</h1>

-You can easyly get 300k an hour
+You can easily get 300k an hour

 Requires:<br>
 a fishing pole<br>